 Keep It Simple

-Choose a manageable format.
-A short Scripture passage, 2–3 open-ended discussion questions, and time for prayer and sharing is often all you need.
+Choose a manageable format and stick to it.
+A short Scripture passage, two or three open-ended discussion questions, and time for prayer and personal sharing is often all you need.
+Simplicity creates space for the Holy Spirit to work — and makes it easier to keep showing up.

 Make It Relatable

-Use examples from real teen life—school stress, friendships, identity—to help them connect God's Word to their own journey.
-Let them lead parts of the conversation, too!
+Use examples from real teen life — school stress, friendships, identity struggles, social media — to help students connect God's Word to their own journey.
+Let them lead parts of the conversation and share their perspectives.
+When teens feel heard, they lean in.

 Consistency Over Perfection

-It’s okay if it doesn’t go perfectly.
-What matters most is showing up, loving well, and pointing students toward Jesus with authenticity.
+It's completely okay if some sessions don't go as planned.
+A long silence, an unexpected question, a conversation that goes sideways — these are all part of genuine community.
+What matters most is showing up, loving well, and pointing students toward Jesus with authenticity, week after week.